CommandersAct/Android/TCPrivacy/README.md

 <pre><code>TCPrivacy.getInstance().consentVersion = "132";
 </code></pre>
 <h2 id="consent-internal-api">Consent internal API</h2>
 <p>We created several methods to check given consent.
-They are simple, but make it easier to work with consent information at any given time.</p>
+They are simple, but make it easier to work with consent information at any given time.
+You'll find those in the class TCPrivacyAPI:</p>
 <pre><code>/**
  * Checks if we should display privacy center for any reason.
  * @param appContext the application context.